 Absence of Light

-Works on paper, Qureshi has developed his recent experiments using the soldering iron as a drawing tool.
-Starting with handmade heavy-duty watercolor paper and layering it with successive washes of iron oxide pigment, the artist painstakingly burns onto the blackened surface, pinprick by pinprick.
-At first hard to distinguish, and echoing the experience of night vision, the eyes adjusting to the conditions of darkness, the image comes gradually into focus: an impression of the surface of the moon, pitted with craters, sculpted by millennia of crashing meteors.
+Echoing the experience of night vision where the eyes adjust to the conditions of darkness, the image comes gradually into focus: an impression of the surface of the moon, pitted with craters, sculpted by millennia of crashing meteors.